-It’s not just about physical attraction: Investigating the interaction between HDAC4 and Ankyrin2 in Drosophila melanogaster neuronal function
+It’s not just about physical attraction: Investigating the interaction between HDAC4 and Ankyrin2 in Drosophilamelanogaster neuronal function

-Sarah Wilson; Silvia Schwartz; Helen Fitzsimons
+Authors: Sarah Wilson; Silvia Schwartz; Helen Fitzsimons

 Affiliation: School of Natural Sciences, Massey University, Palmerston North, New Zealand

-e. neuronal morphogenesis; j. epigenetics
+Keywords: e. neuronal morphogenesis; j. epigenetics

 Histone deacetylase 4 (HDAC4) is implicated in several neurodevelopmental and neurodegenerative diseases that involve deficits in memory and cognition.
 Increased expression of HDAC4 in the Drosophila brain impairs neuronal development and memory, thus Drosophila is an ideal model to investigate the molecular pathways through which HDAC4 acts.
 A recent genetic screen in Drosophila, for genes that interact in the same molecular pathway as HDAC4, identified the cytoskeletal adaptor Ankyrin2 (Ank2).
 Knockdown of Ank2 in the brain resulted in deficits in axon morphogenesis (Fisher’s, p < 0.01) with reduced elongation and guidance defects as well as significantly reduced dendritic branch lengths (Student’s t-test, p < 0.05), all of which are similar phenotypes to those resulting from increased expression of HDAC4.